Last Updated on

 A very comparable bow sight to the Fix models is the TRUGLO Carbon Hybrid Micro.
 It’s in and around the same price range, has micro pin adjustments, and tool less adjustments, check out our extensive review on it here.

 It also features 2nd and 3rd axis adjustments, an extra-long bracket, and it’s reversible, so left-hand shooters can use it too.
 Sounds pretty good, right?
-Check it out now.
+Check out Hybrid Micro now.

 The Fix series bow sights are cheap creatures with solid value.
 Trophy Ridge has done what several bow hunters want to see within a bow sight line: maintain identical features but on a bow sight with the number of pins they want.